-Contemporising this study's findings to current policy and public discourse on CSE engagement.
+8. Contemporising this study's findings to the current policy and public discourse on CSE

+Despite the advent of national male-specific guidance within CSE policy (i.e. DCSF, 2009) that was current at the time of data collection, practitioners remain left at large to accommodate young males in their identification, screening, assessment and engagement.
 It is particularly worthwhile pointing out that no participant had spoken about the DCSF (2009) guidance on young males.
-Despite the national male-specific guidance, the policy-practice realities for young males is varied in how they are discursively constructed within professional practice.
+Despite the national malespecific guidance, the policy-practice realities for young males is varied in how they are discursively constructed within professional practice.
 Three future policy considerations are identified from the results of this study: